• Skip to primary navigation

 Sentosa

 The closest thing that Singapore has to a resort island is Sentosa.
 It’s very easy to spend an entire day here especially when coming with kids.
 Universal Studios (check here for discounted tickets), the S.E.A.
 Aquarium and the Adventure Cove Waterpark are all here as well as a gigantic version of the Merlion.
 You can choose to enter the island by monorail, taxi or by cable car.
 If it’s your first time, I recommend going via cable car for some sublime views.
 If you intend to visit a number of attractions in Sentosa, you might want to check out the Sentosa Fun Pass for a bundled price.
-It covers most attractions is the island but a notable exception is Universal Studios Singapore which needs to be purchased separately.
+It covers most attractions is the island with higher-priced attractions such as Universal Studios available as an add-on.

-If fun rides or theme parks are not your thing, you can also explore Fort Siloso – a seaside fort and military museum containing plenty of memorabilia from World War II.
+If fun rides or theme parks are not your thing, you can also explore Fort Siloso – a seaside fort and military museum containing plenty of memorabilia from World War II or chill in one of the beach clubs such as Rumours Beach Club or Tanjong Beach Club.

 Rooftop Bars